DariaBezuhla/GreenPick/README.md

 - In the business page there is general inforamtion about the service/application they provide, their website, and possibility to add this service to favourites

 ![Screenshot 2022-02-23 at 22 01 05](https://user-images.githubusercontent.com/33038445/155407690-62f9a54a-f9c3-4a50-9f4b-b9a28dc3e785.png)

-# APIs

-GreenPick has several Application Programming Interfaces as well which return various data.

-- `/api/category/:categoryName`  - will return all 'greenPicks" under certain category
-- `/api/categories` - will return all exsisting categories
-- `/api/user/favourites` - will return any favourite apps of the users, if the user is authorised
-- `/api/user/apps` - will return all the applications that user had added, if the user is logged in